We eat out very little and a take away is a rare treat. I suppose it is a combination of running a business and having young children.

 3. Butter.
 I actually blame butter (along with the caesareans) for my expanding waistline.
 I use it for all of the regular things like toast and sandwiches but also for seasoning vegetables, thickening sauces and smothering on crumpets.
 I love it.
 I once gave up butter for a month and lost a stone.
 How embarrassing is that?
 I will do it again.
 On Monday.

 4. Red wine.
 I use red wine a lot in cooking.
 Bolognese sauce, lamb casseroles, beef dishes, creamy dishes, mushroom dishes.
 Only a drop but it makes it so much richer.
 The alcohol is cooked off so I still give the meals to the children.
-At Christmas, I change to pork and I once made a Diane sauce for steak using brandy which was delicious as was one with whiskey when we were out of brandy.
+At Christmas, I change to port and I once made a Diane sauce for steak using brandy which was delicious as was one with whiskey when we were out of brandy.
 I digress though, red wine is always handy to have.
 Even if it has been open too long to be drunk, it is always suitable for cooking.

 5. Like onions, the lowly carrot is also on my list.
 It is, in my opinion, the most versatile of veg.
 We eat them cooked or raw.
 In casseroles, soups, salads.
 I even put them into things like Italian meat sauces for the extra veg option (I am obsessed with getting vegetable into the kids).
 Grated, chopped, cut into batons or eaten whole (and unpeeled), the lowly carrot is a champion in my eyes.